MistUnky/minebase/README.md

 didn't write a script to convert a Minebase world back.
 That is the reason why you should create a backup before converting your world.
 Keep in mind that some mods made for Minetest Game, won't run with Minebase.
-This game does not support v6 and legacy.lua was dropped.
+This game does not support v6. legacy.lua was dropped.
+TNT was removed because I want the theme of this game to be more medieval.

 Contributing
 ------------